designstem/projects/spirals/index.md

 [Paper Sheet Template](https://spiralsdesignstem.files.wordpress.com/2019/05/the_dice_cylinder_paper_sheet_template.pdf)

-## DICE BOX AND DICE CYLINDER in 3D
+## Dice box and dice cylinder in 3D

 To construct a Dice Box or a Dice Cylinder in 3D you can use the following worksheet: